 The fee to renew each certification is $85 for two years.
 For individuals who hold more than one credential, the fee is $85 for the first credential plus $50 for each additional credential if renewed at the same time plus late fee(s), if applicable.

 If your certification is past due by 30 days or more up to 12 months past the expiration date, there is a late fee of $30 in addition to the $85 renewal fee.

-If you are past due by 12 months or more, please call us for more information.
+If you are past due by 12 months or more, please email firstname.lastname@example.org for more details.

 Yes.
 Your certification will expire two years following successful exam completion.
 AFPA certification ID number and validity dates are noted on the certificate.
 Learn more about recertification requirements.